natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Milan.md

 * CCIP/CCRP for bombs, rockets, and guns
 * Decent medium speed handling
 * DEFA cannons will shred whatever they hit
-* Decent cockpit for sim
+* Decent cockpit for simulator battles
 * Drop tanks (which must be equipped in order to carry bombs or rockets) can be dropped to increase performance in dogfights
+* Fast plane, especially for its BR where most planes are subsonic, with bombs which can be dropped above Mach 1

 '''Cons:'''